Deaths at SeaWorld [2024]

 The stark difference between aggressive behavior towards humans demonstrated by captive orcas, as opposed to wild orcas, highlights the need for careful consideration of the ethical consequences of using such incredible creatures in shows and attractions worldwide.

-Deaths by Seaworld Park
+Deaths by SeaWorld Park

 As of August 1st, 2024, there are eight parks affiliated with the SeaWorld brand where there has been at least one recorded fatality.
 Each fatal incident is recorded in the following sections, with accidents arranged according to which amusement park, water park, or theme park they occurred in.
 If you want to find information on deadly accidents at a specific SeaWorld location, please use the corresponding link below to immediately be taken to that section of the study: